 -

 Q18.
-Which of the following is NOT a common type of passage structure?
+Which of the following is a key aspect of analyzing the author's argument and evidence?

 -